alvlee2016/CiscoShadowProject/README.md

 # CiscoShadowProject

 Command to run on terminal: ./mvnw spring-boot:run
+To run server on IDE, simply run the main method inside the Application.java class

 On browser:
 Type in localhost:8080/shortURL/{Your long URL here} to generate 8 character key